(redirected from Main.BlaverismeIValènciaCF)

 2 - The Yomus

 During the Spanish transition there was not yet the system of hooligans that exists now in clubs, which was established basically in the 80's of the XXth century with the beginning of "fan groups" in general.
 In the 80's, football fan associations began to appear in the Spanish state, and each club had its, let's say, more radical one.
-The most radical ultra group of València C.F. was (and still is, it has been abandoned and resuscitated several times in the 2010's and 2020's) the "Yomus".
+The most radical ultra group of València C.F. was (and still is, even though it has been abandoned and resuscitated several times in the 2010's and 2020's) the "Yomus".

 And it is at this point that the infamous "Yomus" come into action.
 This fan club, ultraviolent and with a very bad reputation, is especially dedicated to threatening Valencian fans who take out "màrfegues", as the Blaverists contemptuously call the four-striped historical Valencian flag.

 And moreover, this ultra group (with members who, on the other hand, say they are brave, but who go to the Nou Camp and hide as best they can; the Boixos Nois and other radical groups of the F.C.
 Barcelona have thrashed them from time to time) has been immersed in innumerable controversies, especially if they are related to Valencian nationalists.
 Undoubtedly, the best known (but there have been other ones) is the one related to the assassination of the young nationalist Guillem Agulló in 1993 in Montanejos (Alt Millars).
-It turns out that his killer, Pedro Cuevas (now loose by the way) was linked to this group.
+It turns out that his killer, Pedro Cuevas (now free by the way) was linked to this group.
 It already shows many things, but well, you can always think that in every there are "black sheep".
 The worst thing is that people linked to this group, shortly after the murder of this boy, seem to have smeared Mestalla with graffiti that said "Guillem jódete" ["Go fuck yourself Guillem"].
 And it is especially significant that, aside from erasing these graffiti, the directives of València C.F. did not take any action in this regard.

 In addition, this resort to "mocking" the murder of this young militant has been recurring over the years.
 So much so that in the game of the 2004-5 season between Llevant U.E. and València C.F., the ultra group brought out a banner that saif "Montanejos 93".
 This is a direct allusion to this murder, as it referred to the place and year of Guillem's murder.